 The geoprocessing tools you run are logged and saved with your project.
 You can view detailed information about each tool that was run and reopen them with the same settings you previously used.
 The geoprocessing history will help you be more productive and allow you to better understand the processes that created the layers in your map.

-When you run any geoprocessing tool, an entry is added to Geoprocessing History in the Project pane.
+When you run any geoprocessing tool, an entry is added to Geoprocessing History in the Catalog pane.

 The geoprocessing history entry maintains detailed information about the tool, such as